-Challenge: Robotic hi-tech learning doesn’t usually become available to students until they reach senior year of high school or even until university.
-However there exits a multitude of easily learn-able highly adaptable and even open-source physical commuting technology.
+Challenge: Robotic hi-tech learning doesn’t usually become available to students until they reach the senior year of high school or even until university.
+However, there exists a multitude of easily learnable highly adaptable and even open-source physical commuting technology.

 Skills Needed: Demographic research, technology research, educational program development, event coordination and management, teaching physical computing to children.

 Budget Range: 10K (business case and first user study only)